'Exponential' growth: Primary school's 'fight' for funding

 Te Manawa ō Pāpāmoa School principal Shane Cunliffe said for the past two years “it’s been a fight” for the school to have enough teachers to meet the school roll’s “exponential” growth.

-This year the primary school in Pāpāmoa East, surrounded by new subdivisions, was projected to grow by 157 students – the biggest increase of any Taruanga school.
+This year the primary school in Pāpāmoa East, surrounded by new subdivisions, was projected to grow by 157 students – the biggest increase of any Tauranga school.

 That’s according to provisional school roll data released late last year by the Ministry of Education.